AdobeDocs/commerce-admin.en/help/b2b/requisition-lists.md

 >[!NOTE]
 >
 >To enable requisition lists for your store, see [Enable B2B Features](enable-basic-features.md).
-It can allow up to 999 requisition lists to be maintained for each buyer account, depending on the [configuration](configure-requisition-lists.md).
+Up to 999 requisition lists can be maintained for each buyer account, depending on the [configuration](configure-requisition-lists.md).

 Requisition list functionality is similar to wish lists, with the following differences: